Learning-based legged locomotion; state of the art and future perspectives: From Quadrupeds to Bipeds

-As DRL achieved success in physics-based character animation~\cite{peng2018deepmimic} and quadrupedal locomotion~\cite{tan2018sim,hwangbo2019learning}, researchers started to use DRL algorithms and physics simulation to train walking policies for the bipedal robot Cassie and successfully transferred them to the hardware~\cite{xie2020learning}.
+As DRL achieved success in physics-based character animation~\cite{peng2018deepmimic} and quadrupedal locomotion~\cite{tan2018sim,hwangbo2019learning}, researchers started to use DRL algorithms in physics simulations to train walking policies for the bipedal robot Cassie and successfully transferred them to the hardware~\cite{xie2020learning}.
 Techniques such as domain randomization, more modern neural network architectures, and smarter reward design enabled dynamic and versatile behaviors that are robust to real-world perturbation, e.g., \cite{siekmann2021sim, radosavovic2024real,li2024reinforcement}.
 More recent works explored how to incorporate perception to enable challenging terrain navigation, such as stepping stones~\cite{duan2022learning} and uneven terrains~\cite{duan2023learning}.
-In addition, more expressive learning-based motions are recently shown on humanoid robots\cite{cheng2024expressive}.
+In addition, more expressive learning-based motions are recently shown on humanoid robots~\cite{cheng2024expressive}.

 In the years 2023 and 2024, we witness an explosion of new companies starting to develop humanoid robots, most of which have bipedal forms.
 The highlight of the exhibition section of the 2024 International Conference in Robotics and Automation (ICRA) was an immense increase in the number of electrically-actuated humanoids.
 In particular, Unitree has unveiled its new humanoid G1 with an incredibly low price, on par with manipulator arms.
-This marks as the starting point of a new era where many research laboratories will have access to humanoid robots.
+This marks the starting point of a new era where many research laboratories will have access to humanoid robots.
 We have seen this trend in the past decade that enabled exponential progress in the fields of drones and quadrupedal locomotion.
+Furthermore, due to the simplicity and ease of use of modern DRL algorithms and the availability of fast and parallelizable simulators, the barriers to generating and implementing new motions on highly complex humanoid robots are being removed.
+This has resulted in a new wave of pioneering demos from the industry, e.g., backflip motion from Unitree H1 \cite{unitree2024h1} and highly stylish motions of the Disney bipedal creature \cite{disney2023biped}.
+We believe this trend will continue and we will see more and more of these impressive behaviors on real robots from different industrial players.